Skogarbjorn/hugbo-T1/README.md

 - [ ] POST review request (approve / dismiss whatever)

 i think thats the gist of it, there will be more specialized routes for manager dashboard and stuff but thats later, add if any more come to mind

+# other shit to do

+attach audit to all tables, look at fucking java spring documentation fuckthisshit